jsternberg/nvim-dap-docker/README.md

 ## Project Status

-This project is in its very early stages and will only work properly with code that is either not merged to master or is not part of any released version of buildx yet.
+This project is in its very early stages and its behavior and interface should be considered unstable.
 Since this plugin relies on an experimental feature of buildx, changes to this plugin may produce breaking changes.
 There are also many parts of the debug adapter protocol that have not been implemented in buildx yet.